superuserapp/superuser-cli/README.md

 ### Endpoint name, description, types

 Using the comment block above every exported method (e.g. GET) you can define your endpoint.
-Superuser packages use an open source specification called [Instant API](https://github.com/instant-dev/api) to export JavaScript functions as type safe web APIs.
+Superuser toolkits use an open source specification called [Instant API](https://github.com/instant-dev/api) to export JavaScript functions as type safe web APIs.
 You can learn more about how to properly define and document the shape (parameters) of your API there.